Feast of the Assumption: Celebrating Mary’s Ascension

 Blessing the Summer Harvest

 For many Latino families, the Feast of the Assumption means blessing the summer harvest.
-This involves bringing the first fruits of the —like herbs, tomatoes, and summer squash—to be blessed.
+This involves bringing the first fruits of the season—like herbs, tomatoes, and summer squash—to be blessed.
 These fruits symbolize Mary as the first believer in Jesus to experience the promised resurrection (Busted Halo).

 Harvest ItemsSymbolism